 - Bring a large pot of salted water to boil and cook the pasta until al dente, according to package instructions.
 Drain and return the pasta to the pot.

 - While the pasta is cooking, warm the olive oil in a large, non-reactive, heavy-bottomed pot or pan over medium heat.
 Add the tomatoes and ½ teaspoon sea salt.
-Cook, stirring occasionally, until most of the tomatoes have started to burst out of their skins and the olive oil has a light red hue (about 5 minutes).
+Cover the pot and cook, stirring occasionally, until most of the tomatoes have started to burst out of their skins and the olive oil has a light red hue (about 5 to 8 minutes).
 Toss the tomatoes and their sauce with the cooked pasta.
 Let the mixture cool for a few minutes while you slice the mini mozzarella balls in half (if you’re using a large mozzarella ball, tear it into little pieces) and chop the basil into short little strips.